raghavendrapkarjagi/Advance-Java/README.md

 ---
 **4. Swings**<br>

 4a.
 Basic hello program of Swing displaying the message Hello!
-VI C , Welcome to Swing Programming in Blue color plain font with font size of 32 using Jframe and Jlabel.<br>
+VI B , Welcome to Swing Programming in Blue color plain font with font size of 32 using Jframe and Jlabel.<br>
 [Output Screenshot](https://github.com/raghavendrapkarjagi/Advance-Java/blob/main/Exp4-Swings/4a_HelloSwing.png)<br>